-The Airside Vehicle Identification (AVIP) Program establishes the standards by which vehicles operating at BBTCA must be equipped and marked.
+The Airside Vehicle Identification (AVIP) Program establishes the standards by which vehicles operating at the Airport must be equipped and marked.

 The AVIP program is managed by the Manager, Airport Administration.
 Pass Office processes all AVIP applications and issues markers.